Certificate in Science

 Science subject (eg, Geography)

-The Certificate in Science is made up of 60 points (four standard courses) at 100 and/or 200-level from the Bachelor of Science Schedule, and can be awarded in one of the Science subjects.
+The Certificate in Science is made up of 60 points (four standard courses) at 100 and/or 200-level from Bachelor of Science subjects, and can be awarded in one of the Science subjects.

-It can be completed within one semester (6 months) full-time, or over 1–2 years of part-time study.
+It can be completed within one semester (6 months) full-time, or part-time for up to 6 years.

 You can transfer the credit you gain during the Certificate in Science to the Bachelor of Science (and some other degrees), as long as you have not graduated with the Certificate.

 UC Science graduates find work in a range of different fields and sectors.
 Depending on your chosen path, you can become anything from a seismologist to a soil technician, a meteorologist to a marine biologist, a psychologist to a policy advisor, a software engineer to a science writer, a forensic analyst to a food technician.

 Waitaha Canterbury’s leading-edge IT sector is facing a shortage of qualified graduates, meaning UC Computer Science graduates in particular are in high demand.

 Find out more about what you can do with a degree from UC.